alibaba/loongcollector/README.md

 cd output
 ./loongcollector
 # Now, LoongCollector is collecting data from output/simple.log,
-# and outputing the result to stdout
+# and outputing the result to stdout.
 ```